Hackmanit/JWTF/README.md

 [Cyber Security Blog - Hackmanit](https://hackmanit.de/en/blog-en/)

-JWTF was developed as a part of a bachelor's thesis by Niklas Conrad.
+JWTF was developed as a part of a bachelor's thesis by [Niklas Conrad](https://www.github.com/conni404) in collaboration with the [Chair for Network and Data Security](https://github.com/RUB-NDS/) (Ruhr University Bochum).
 You can find results of the bachelor's thesis publicly available here:
 - _Soon:_ Bachelor's Thesis (PDF)

 ## License
-JSON Web Token Forgery (JWTF) was developed by [Hackmanit](https://hackmanit.de) and [Niklas Conrad](https://www.github.com/conni404) as a part of his bachelor's thesis.
+JSON Web Token Forgery (JWTF) was developed by [Hackmanit](https://hackmanit.de) and [Niklas Conrad](https://www.github.com/conni404) as a part of his bachelor's thesis in collaboration with the [Chair for Network and Data Security](https://github.com/RUB-NDS/), Ruhr University Bochum.
 JWTF is licensed under the [Apache License, Version 2.0](license.txt).

 <a href="https://hackmanit.de"><img src="https://www.hackmanit.de/templates/hackmanit-v2/img/wbm_hackmanit.png" width="30%"></a>